-Closing costs are those charges assessed by the lender, title company, municipality, or real estate company at the time of closing to pay for the services needed to close the loan.
+Closing costs are those charges assessed by the lender, title company, municipality, or real estate company when the loan is "completed", in order to pay for the services needed to close the loan.
 These charges, while quoted by the lender, are not all assessed or determined by the lender.
 A competent lender should be very familiar with those charges a borrower should expect to encounter at closing.
 One of the biggest drawbacks to utilizing an out of state or web-based lender is their lack of familiarity with local practices and charges.
 While those lenders usually have some general knowledge of the regional differences they can’t be intimately versed on every area of the country.
 This frequently results in buyers finding charges at closing that were not disclosed initially by the lender.
 At that time there is usually not much you can do about the extra charges except pay them.

 The costs you are most likely to see from a lender are appraisal, credit report, tax service and flood certification.
 Occasionally there will be an all encompassing fee such as a processing, administration or underwriting fee.
 This fee often covers a series of smaller costs associated with a loan without detailing the costs themselves.
 In some circumstances these fees are simply a way of generating additional revenue for the lender.
 If a particular fee seems too high ask the loan officer to explain what the fee covers.
 It also not a bad idea to look at the total of costs being assessed.